mfiers/Moa/sphinx/install.rst

     easy_install-2.6 moa

-Not part of the list of prerequisites are the following moduels, which you'll only need if you are planning to run the web interface:
+Not part of the list of prerequisites are the following libraries, which you'll only need if you are planning to run the web interface:

 - `ElementTree <http://effbot.org/zone/element-index.htm>`_